SimpleITK/SimpleITK/docs/source/gettingStarted.rst

 `GitHub releases
 <https://github.com/SimpleITK/SimpleITK/releases>`__
 under the appropriate version.
-Installing the library should only involve importing the unzipped files into you C# environment.
+Installing the library should only involve importing the unzipped files into the C# environment.
 The files have the following naming convention:

 ``SimpleITK-version-CSharp-buildplatform-targetplatform.zip``